alexeygrigorev/mlwiki.org/index.php/Inference_in_Semantic_Web.md

 ---
-title: "Inference in Semantic Web"
 layout: default
 permalink: /index.php/Inference_in_Semantic_Web
+tags:
+- semantic-web
+title: Inference in Semantic Web
 ---

-# Inference in Semantic Web

 ## Inferencing in [Semantic Web](Semantic_Web)
 In [Semantic Web](Semantic_Web), using [RDFS](RDFS) and [OWL](OWL) many things can be inferred based on facts that are stored in the [RDF](RDF) triple store
 - This is used for [Knowledge Discovery](Knowledge_Discovery) in Semantic Web